roopesh/ad-qolsys/README.md

 Known issues:

 - When the app reloads, sometimes it doesn’t reconnect to the socket and it just hangs the entire app.
 The only way I’ve been able to recover is to restart AppDaemon.
 If anyone has a way to detect and fix this, let me know or issue a pull request.

-- I’m not yet processing arming/disarming events.
+~- I’m not yet processing arming/disarming events.
 The requests will work 💯, but the partition doesn’t get updated with the status.
 I put in another INFO request so the partition sensor will update but it’s a bit hacky for now.
-If you’re listening to the topics or watching logs, you’ll see a bunch of noise associated with this hack.
+If you’re listening to the topics or watching logs, you’ll see a bunch of noise associated with this hack.~

-- Partition status being tracked as a `binary_sensor` instead of `alarm_control_panel`.
+~- Partition status being tracked as a `binary_sensor` instead of `alarm_control_panel`.~
 - MQTT Discovery is being published to `homeassistant/binary_sensor`.
 I’ll make this a config in the future.
 This is the default MQTT Discovery topic so I think most people will be fine.

 ### I hope this works for everyone!
 Hit me up with feedback.